open-eid/CDOC2/cdoc2-system-docs/docs/terms_and_accronyms.md

 * `AEAD` - Authenticated Encryption with Additional Data

-* `Authenication Server`, `cdoc2-auth` - SID/MID.
+* `Authentication Server`, `cdoc2-auth` - SID/MID.
 Generates session tokens to presented to other CDOC2 SID/MID infrastructure servers.

 * `Capsule` - Data structure, which contains encryption scheme-specific information (encrypted symmetric keys, public keys, salt, server object references, ...)<br/>which Recipient can use to derive, establish or retrieve decryption keys for decrypting the CDOC2 Container.
 Capsule can either be a Server Capsule, a Container Capsule or a Shares Capsule.